metoppv/improver/doc/source/metadata/Principles.rst

     (delete, set)

 The general approach proposed is to be conservative with metadata;
-remove attributed on the source data that do not serve a purpose for the post-processed data.
+remove attributes on the source data that do not serve a purpose for the post-processed data.
 In particular, processing stage 1, will remove or transform most organisation-specific metadata, to ensure that the metadata does